-There is a small group of jewelers still dedicated to classical jewelry techniques and our commitment to this tradition remains steadfast.
-The steps are deceptively simple and have barely changed for centuries.
-Mastering these, however, takes years of experience and a true commitment.
-Tips and ideas are passed on from master jeweler to apprentice.
+It is a small group of jewelers who are still dedicated to classical jewelry techniques and our commitment to this tradition is steadfast.
+The steps are deceptively simple and have changed little over the centuries.
+However, mastering the steps takes years of experience and a true commitment.
+Keeping traditions alive, the techniques, tips and new ideas are passed on from master jeweler to apprentice.
 Hopefully, over and over again.

-Next, our jewelers often fabricate a model.
-The model is usually made from brass or silver.
-This allows us to work out the particular challenges of a project or to visualize proportions.
+For more complicated projects our jeweler create a model in brass or silver.
+This allows us to work out the particular challenges and to visualize proportions.

-Traditional karat gold is a simple blend of pure gold, silver, and copper.
-Many modern gold formulas include ingredients like silicon, which are added to improve the flow while casting.
-However, we find these ingredients detrimental to the jeweler using traditional forming methods.
-In our workshop we custom mix our metals in order to control both the content and the coloring.
+Traditional 18 karat gold is a simple blend of pure gold, silver, and copper.
+Many modern gold formulas include ingredients like silicon, which are added to improve metal flow while casting.
+However, when using traditional forming methods we find these ingredients detrimental to the jeweler.
+We custom mix our metals in our workshop.
+This allows complete control over the content and the coloring of our gold alloys.

-Every setting is formed for each diamond, emphasizing the individual stone's characteristics.
+Every setting is formed for each gem, emphasizing the individual stone's characteristics.
 Every form is bent to fit the intended wearer.

 For further designs or references, please contact us by email or phone.